 Are shampoo bars as effective as liquid shampoo?

-Benefits of using a shampoo bar compared to liquid shampoo
+What are the benefits of using a shampoo bar vs liquid shampoo

-Shampoo bars tend to be much more cost effective in comparison to liquid shampoo; one standard shampoo bar should see you through around 80 washes, which is around one and a half bottles’ worth of a standard bottle.
+Shampoo bars tend to be much more cost-effective in comparison to liquid shampoo.
+One standard shampoo bar should see you through around 80 washes, which is around one and a half bottles’ worth of a standard bottle.
 After prolonged use of shampoo bars, some people find they can skip conditioner, too, which will also save money in the long term.
-Cha-ching!
+Sounds pretty good to us.

-As mentioned earlier, shampoo bars are much more efficient in terms of being able to travel with because they don’t take up much room and there’s no risk of mid-flight leakages, but they are also much more convenient.
+We've briefly touched on their efficiency as shampoo bars omit the risk of mid-flight leakages, but they are also so much more convenient too.
 Often, shampoo bottles can get slippery in the shower or the lids can be hard to open, but it’s safe to say you’ll never have those problems with shampoo bars.
 They also take up much less room in the shower as bars can be stored in small tins or on soap trays—a lot handier if you have limited space in your bathroom.